-Our policy on physical intervention by staff is set out in a separate policy and acknowledges that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimal force necessary to prevent injury to the child, other children or another person.
+Our policy on physical intervention by staff is set out in a separate policy and included in our behaviour policy.
+It acknowledges that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimal force necessary to prevent injury to the child, other children or another person.
 We complete a physical restraint form after an event to record the incident.
 We understand that using physical restraint may be stressful for a child.
 We have a number of staff, who are trained in Team Teach.
 The child's needs will be taken in to account e.g., SEND/SEMH needs and a risk assessment will be undertaken if needed.

 Monitoring and Review The Governing Body will review this policy annually and assess its implementation and effectiveness.
-Review: March 2022 By: Miss Peart and Mrs Milford Signed: Mrs Milford Due to be Reviewed: September 2022

-Appendices

-Appendix Contents Page Reference

-Appendix 1 Signs of Abuse р.
-21-30

-Appendix 2 Continuum of Need p.
-31

-Appendix 3 Peer-on-Peer Abuse Guidance р.
-32-40

-Appendix 4 Additional Safeguarding Information p.
-41-47

-Appendix 5 Safeguarding Poster - The Safeguarding Team at Ellwood Community Primary School p.
-48

-Appendix 6 Offer of Early Help at Ellwood Community Primary School p.
-49-57
+Ellwood Community Primary School Believe, Achieve, Belong NOOD COMMI Appendices Appendix Contents Porge Reference Signs of Abuse Appendix 1 p.
+22 Continuum of Need Appendix 2 p.
+34 Appendix 3 Child-On-Child Abuse Guidance p.
+35 Appendix 4 Additional Safeguarding p.
+44 Information Appendix 5 Safeguarding Poster - The p.
+51 Safeguarding Team at Ellwood Community Primary School Offer of Early Help at Ellwood Appendix 6 p.
+52 Community Primary School

-Appendix 7 Record of Disclosure р.
-58
+Record of Disclosure

-Appendix 8 Low Level Concerns p.
-59-65
+Low Level Concerns